DataONEorg/dataone-web/content/webinars/developing-packaging-and-sharing-reproducible-research-objects-whole-tale-approach.md

   central element of research tales that interleave scientific explanations, code and visualizations.
-By making it easier to develop, package, share, and execute tales, different types of users are supported by the Whole Tale approach: researchers can easily combine data from different sources (e.g., DataONE member nodes), analyze and visualize the data, and then bundle up their research products---together with the software environment used to generate the products---and share the resulting tales.
+By making it easier to develop, package, share, and execute tales, different types of users are supported by the Whole Tale approach: researchers can easily combine data from different sources (e.g., DataONE member repositories), analyze and visualize the data, and then bundle up their research products---together with the software environment used to generate the products---and share the resulting tales.
 Peers can use the shared tales, e.g., as part of a review process (associated